arichornlover/YouTubeTweak-Downloads/README.md

 **uYouPlusExtra:** just like qnblackcat's uYouPlus but my version includes 6+ additional tweaks! **LowContrastMode**, **LowContrastModeColors**, **YTNoHeatWaves**, **YTNoUpdateMenu**, **HideYouTubeLogo**, **& more.**

-**uYouPlusExtra LTS:** just like arichorn/uYouPlusExtra but this version does get the ability to update to any of the newest YouTube Versions.
+**uYouPlusExtra LTS:** just like arichorn/uYouPlusExtra but this version does not get the ability to update to any of the newest YouTube Versions.
 LTS Releases always adds uYouPlus and uYouPlusExtra Features or also improvements if needed in each release. and keep that in mind that these releases will only stay on that version where uYou was released on!

 ----------------------------------